We travel to you – Cork City & suburbs

 Question: Are you a Notary Public?

 Answer: No our title is ‘Commissioner for Oaths’ meaning we can sign all documents for use in the Republic of Ireland.
-In addition, we can sign many – but not all – documents that are being sent abroad.
-In contrast, a ‘Notary Public’ is a person who specialises soley in foreign documents.
+In addition, we can sign some – but not all – documents that are being sent abroad.
+In contrast, a ‘Notary Public’ is a person who specialises in foreign documents.
 The Faculty of Notaries Public in Ireland does not publish a list of fees, but it is generally understood that a Commissioner for Oaths tends to be cheaper per document, so many customers would rather use a Commissioner than a Notary.
 In an open marketplace, this is understandable.
 For more information see our page entitled Foreign Documents.

 Question: What does ‘Notarized’ mean?